BarrySturgeon/WatchGit/README.md

-# WatchGit
-Watch Website
+# WatchGit - Watch Website

--You don't need to see our identification. -This is not the project you are looking for. -We can go about our business. -Move along.

-Just a bunch of broke students collaborating.

-The purpose of this project is to get experience in a real environment before graduating from Monash University.
-This project is part of FIT3047 & FIT3048 "Industry experience studio project Semester 1 & 2" units.
+This is an industry project done over a year guided by the needs a client.
+He handled selling and repairing watches, and wanted to expand his business online.
 It has been done by team SA005 "Swiss Titans" and we are:
 Barry Sturgeon,
 Mykola Novikov,
 Jeff Chitando,